blackbaud/skyux1/js/sky/src/textexpand/docs/demo.md

 ### Text expand settings ###

  - `bb-text-expand` &mdash; The text to truncate.
  - `bb-text-expand-max-length` &mdash; The number of characters to display before truncating the text.
-To avoid truncating text in the middle of a world, the directive looks for a space in the 10 characters before the last character. *(Default: `200`)*
+To avoid truncating text in the middle of a word, the directive looks for a space in the 10 characters before the last character. *(Default: `200`)*
  - `bb-text-expand-max-expanded-length` &mdash; The maximum number of characters to display in the inline expanded view.
 If the text includes more characters, then a modal view displays the content when users click the 'See more' link. *(Default: `600`)*
  - `bb-text-expand-max-expanded-newlines` &mdash; The maximum number of newline characters to display in the inline expanded view.
 If the text includes more newline characters, then a modal view displays the content when users click the 'See more' link. *(Default: `2`)*
  - `bb-text-expand-modal-title` &mdash; The title to display in the modal expanded view.